 Chapter 7 vs. Chapter 13 Bankruptcy in North Carolina

 The Chapter 7 bankruptcy case is intended for individuals and businesses who cannot afford to pay off their debts.
 Therefore, you must “pass” an income test before you can receive a bankruptcy discharge (debt forgiveness) under Chapter 7 of the Bankruptcy Code.
 However, you might still qualify for a bankruptcy discharge under Chapter 7 even if you “fail” the income test if your debts are primarily business debts.

 The Chapter 7 process also might result in the loss of property for a debtor (the person who files the bankruptcy case) if the property has substantial equity above the allowed bankruptcy exemptions.
 It is important to review income and property restrictions before filing a Chapter 7 bankruptcy case.
-A Chapter 7 case can provide quick debt relief for individuals who meet the income requirements and do not have other issues that could result in loss of property.
+A Chapter 7 case can provide quick debt relief for individuals who meet the income requirements and do not have other issues that could result in the loss of property.

 - Catch up mortgage payments to avoid foreclosures.

 - Stop wage garnishments, levies, and debt-collection lawsuits.

 - Get rid of tax debts and past due domestic support payments (alimony and child support).